 11.11.2.2.1 FILS key establishment with trusted third party

+STA may initiate FILS authentication with a FILS capable AP that is connected to a trusted third party authentication server that shares a valid rRK as defined in [IETF RFC 6696] with the STA.
+If there is no valid rRK, a full EAP exchange may be performed via IEEE Std 802.1X authentication to establish rRK as defined in [IETF RFC 6696].

-When using a trusted third party, the STA first chooses a random 16 octet nonce, and constructs an EAP-Initiate/
+If the STA chooses to initiate FILS authentication using a trusted third party, the STA first chooses a random 16 octet nonce, and constructs an EAP-Initiate/

 Re-auth packet as specified in [IETF RFC6696], with the following additional clarification: